Piterbrito/Plotly.js--InteractiveDashboard/README.md

 # Run Locally

-Run this command git clone https://github.com/Piterbrito/Plotly.js--InteractiveDashboard/
+AT Comandline, Run the command: git clone https://github.com/Piterbrito/Plotly.js--InteractiveDashboard/

 Make sure you have installed in your computer all libraries used above